S-M-J-I/Multimodal-SER/README.md

 To obtain the weights of the model, kindly access the following [link](https://drive.google.com/drive/folders/141iQxVmjnL0zsWhjmakI6stK2CdoeRln?usp=sharing)

 For any assistance or issues, kindly open an Issue in this repository.

+## Contributions

+This repository is not accepting any contributors **OUTSIDE** the author list mentioned.
+For any issues related to the code, we request you to open an Issue.